simplicitesoftware/module_ai/README.md

 `AIBySimplicite` module definition
 ==================================

 Exploratory module on the use of AI
+Use AI_API_PARAM, AI_API_KEY and AI_API_URL to configure the IA endpoint

 `AIExemple` business object definition
 --------------------------------------